Who is in the group stage, when are the games, how can they be watched and how do the squads work: explained.

 Article top media content

-The new UEFA Women's Champions League group stage kicks off on 5 October, with the 16 trailblazing contenders split into four pools.
+The new UEFA Women's Champions League group stage has begun, with the 16 trailblazing contenders split into four pools.
 We explain how it works.

 Who is in the group stage?